Certificate In Horticulture (Horticultural Technology)

 HOW THIS COURSE CAN BENEFIT YOU

-You will understand how to grow plans in any context, in the ground, in pots, in hydroponics, outdoors or indoors.
+• You will understand how to grow plants in any context, in the ground, in pots, in hydroponics, outdoors or indoors.

-You will also have a more specialised knowledge and understanding of hydroponics and horticultural technology
+• You will also have a more specialised knowledge of hydroponics and horticultural technology such as plant breeding.

-Graduates will have the foundation they need to begin (or expand) a career or business in horticultural technology (particularly hydroponics); but will also have a broad enough understanding of general horticulture, that they will be able to adapt to working in any other horticultural specialisation as well.
+• Graduates will have the foundation they need to begin (or expand) a career or business in horticultural technology (particularly hydroponics), but will also have a broad enough understanding of general horticulture, that they will be able to adapt to working in any other horticultural specialisations.

 Since 1999 ACS has been a recognised member of IARC (International Approval and Registration Centre).
 A non-profit quality management organisation servicing education.